-We carried out an economic analysis of farmers' costs and returns for both 1994-1995 and 1995-1996 wheat seasons, using farm-based socioeconomic survey techniques.
+We carried out an economic analysis of farmers' costs and returns for both 1994/95 and 1995/96 wheat seasons, using farm-based socioeconomic survey techniques.
 The surveys were conducted in person by our team members as well as by Mexican collaborators who had long histories of research with farmers in the Valley.
-Our surveys consisted of a random sample of 58 farmers in 1994-1995 and 31 farmers in 1995-1996, stratified by farm operating size and land tenure (private versus collective landholders).
+Our surveys consisted of a random sample of 58 farmers in 1994/1995 and 31 farmers in 1995/1996, stratified by farm operating size and land tenure (private versus collective landholders).
 Farm owners or managers relied on recorded input, yield, and price data to answer questions.
 The survey results indicated that fertilization was the highest direct production cost in the Yaqui Valley farm budgets and the single most important cost component in the entire budget.
-Given the importance of fertilizer in the valley farm budgets, we evaluated the extent to which savings in terms of increased fertilizer efficiency represented a significant budgetary savings to the farmers.
-In contrasting the farmers' practice with our "best" alternative in terms of reduced trace gas losses and total nitrogen losses, we found that the alternative resulted in a savings equivalent to 12-17 percent savings of after-tax profits from wheat farming in the valley.
+Given the importance of fertilizer in the Valley farm budgets, we evaluated the extent to which savings in terms of increased fertilizer efficiency represented a significant budgetary savings to the farmers.
+In contrasting the farmer practice with our "best" alternative in terms of reduced trace gas losses and total N losses, we found that the alternative resulted in a savings equivalent to 12-17% savings of after-tax profits from wheat farming in the Valley.

-We are currently working on social and private profitability in the valley, especially critical in the current policy and global market environment, and conducting similar farm-based surveys.
-This earlier work also led to a series of studies by Ortiz-Monasterio, in his role as an agronomist at CIMMYT on reliable nitrogen diagnostic tests and other metrics that provide information to farmers that they can use to reduce overfertilization.
-It also led to studies by David Lobell and Greg Asner (a Stanford Ph.D. student and research scientist at the Carnegie Institution, respectively) on new remote sensing-based techniques to estimate yield and the factors that regulate variation in yields over space and time at the regional scale.
-One Ph.D. thesis (Avalos Sartorio, 1997) and one undergraduate honors thesis (Harris, 1997) at Stanford originated from this area of research.
+We are currently working on social and private profitability in the Valley, especially critical in the current policy and global market environment, and conducting similar farmbased surveys.
+This earlier work also lead to a series of studies by Ortiz-Monasterio, in his role as an agronomist at the International Maize and Wheat Improvement Center (CIMMYT), located in Ciudad Obregon, on reliable nitrogen diagnostics tests and other metrics that provide information to farmers that they can use to reduce over-fertilization; and studies by David Lobell and Greg Asner (a Stanford Ph.D. student and research scientist at the Carnegie Institution, respectively) on new remote sensing-based techniques to estimate yield and the factors that regulate variation in yields over space and time at the regional scale.
+One PhD thesis (Avalos 1997) and one undergraduate honors thesis (Harris 1996) at Stanford originated from this area of research.

-Land Use Decisions and the Provision of Ecosystem Services
+Land-Use Decisions and the Provision of Ecosystem Services